webmproject/vp9-dash/VPCodecISOMediaFileFormatBinding.md

 #### Semantics

+**version** is an integer that specifies the version of this box, should be 1.
+Version 0 is deprecated and should not be used.

 **profile** is an integer that specifies the VP codec profile.
 The value of profile MUST be valid for all samples that reference this sample entry, that